Table of Contents

 The epithelium is a complex of specialized cellular organizations arranged into sheets without significant intercellular substance.
-They always occupy boundary surfaces of the body, i.e., they are located on the skin surface or on the internal surface of hollow organs.
-From an embryological perspective, epithelial tissue derives from all three germ layers.
-Depending on their function, epithelial cells can be flat, cuboidal or cylindrical and are organized in either one or several layers.
-Epithelial cells connect to two different spaces and thus have an apical and a basal pole.
+They always occupy boundary surfaces of the body, i.e. they are located on the skin surface or on the internal surface of hollow organs.
+From an embryological perspective, epithelial tissue derives from all 3 germ layers.
+Depending on their function, epithelial cells can be flat, cuboidal or cylindrical and are organized in either 1 or several layers.
+Epithelial cells connect to 2 different spaces and thus have an apical and a basal pole.

-Apical derives from the term apex which means peak.
-Basal, on the other hand, derives from the base.
+Apical is derived from the term apex which means peak.
+Basal, on the other hand, is derived from the base.
 In the medical nomenclature for hollow organs, the term luminal is often used to refer to the pole which faces the lumen.
 The pole oriented away from the lumen is called abluminal.
-The cell’s side walls are often structurally and functionally correspondent to the base and are referred to as a basolateral membrane.
-In other parts, epithelial tissues are forming the inner lining and external lining of body parts.
+The cell’s sidewalls are often structurally and functionally correspondent to the base and are referred to as the basolateral membrane.
+In other parts, epithelial tissues form the inner lining and external lining of body parts.
 To summarize, the apical pole faces the surface, while the basal pole is attached to the connective tissue located below the epithelium.

 Types of epithelial tissue

 The epithelial tissue has a general characteristic that their cells are closely bound to each other through specialized structures such as tight junctions, desmosomes, interdigitations, gap junctions, and intercellular bridges.
-These gap junctions help in communication with two cells together by cementing each other.
-They constitute the linings of organs and body parts, they have one surface that is not attached to any cell, either exposed to the external environment or the lumen of an organ.
-They don’t possess blood vessels and their nutrients requirement is fulfilled by connective tissue forming basement membrane.
+These gap junctions help in communication with 2 cells together by cementing each other.
+They constitute the linings of organs and body parts; they have 1 surface that is not attached to any cell, either exposed to the external environment or the lumen of an organ.
+They do not possess blood vessels and their nutrients requirement is fulfilled by connective tissue forming the basement membrane.

 Epithelial cellular organizations are located on the basal membrane.
 The basal membrane is a thin extracellular matrix.
-It consists of the basal lamina, which is itself divided into the laminae rara externa et interna, the lamina densa and the lamina fibroreticularis (except in renal corpuscles).
+It consists of the basal lamina, which is itself divided into the laminae rara externa and interna, the lamina densa, and the lamina fibroreticularis (except in renal corpuscles).

 The function of the basal membrane is to stabilize the epithelial and endothelial cell layers.
 The attachment of cells is achieved with the help of syndecan or laminin and integrin.
 Microfilaments attach the lamina fibrorecticularis to the perlecan in the lamina densa.
 Epithelial cells regenerate on the basal membrane.